Paul in Romans 3:27 says:

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.

-Paul’s “law of faith” seems to be his two-fold Gospel: “Christ’s faithfulness demonstrates the righteousness of God; believe it”.
+Paul’s “law of faith” seems to be his two-fold Gospel: “God’s faithfulness through Christ demonstrates His righteousness; believe it”.

 Sometimes we can feel like one who only understands Newtonian mechanics trying to understand quantum mechanics when reading Paul.
 He was brilliant, but sometimes quite obscure – perhaps intentionally, or perhaps because we have experienced a degree of spiritual rigor mortis from our years of hearing the same, stale teachings.
-Our only solution is more study and thoughtful exegesis of his words, not simply acceptance of what others tell us he’s saying.
+Our only solution is more study and thoughtful exegesis of his words, in the tradition of the Bereans (Acts 17:11), not simply acceptance of what others tell us he’s saying.

-[i] A Prepositional Phrase’s Contribution to the πίστις Χριστοῦ Debate in Romans 3:28” (You’ll need a free academia.com account to access this paper/book)
+[i] A Prepositional Phrase’s Contribution to the πίστις Χριστοῦ Debate in Romans 3:28” (You’ll need a free academia.edu account to access this paper/book)